GeekTrainer/learn-typescript/m03-implement-interfaces-in-typescript/includes/6-lab.md

 In this exercise, you will:

 1. Declare an interface called `Loan` that defines two properties, `principle` and `interestRate`.

-1. Declare an interface called `ConvLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numMonths`.
+2. Declare an interface called `ConvLoan` that extends `Loan`, and defines the additional property required for a conventional loan, `numMonths`.

-1. Update the two functions to implement the new interfaces and strongly type the parameters.
+3. Update the two functions to implement the new interfaces and strongly type the parameters.

+## Lab setup

-You can either use the [Playground](https://www.typescriptlang.org/play) or your VS Code workspace to complete the exercise.
+You can use the TypeScript [Playground](https://www.typescriptlang.org/play) or Visual Studio Code to complete this lab.

+### Playground

+If you’re using the Playground, copy and paste the starting code into it as directed in the lab instructions.

+### Visual Studio Code

+If you’re using an existing Visual Studio Code workspace, add a new file named **module03.ts** to your project and copy and paste the starting code into it as directed in the lab instructions.

+You can also download the starting workspace at [LINK TO \code\module-03\m03-start] and edit the file **module03.ts**.
+To run the solution, you must first set up your development environment by installing the following software on your machine:

+1. Visual Studio Code (or IDE of your choice)
+2. Node Package Manager (npm)
+3. TypeScript Compiler (tsc)

+For best results, follow the complete instructions for setting up your environment and using the TypeScript compiler in [LINK TO Module 01: Get started with TypeScript ].
+After setting up your environment, you can run any of the Lab setup or solution files in the "Developing JavaScript applications using TypeScript" [LINK TO the Developing JavaScript applications using TypeScript] learning path.

 ## Exercise 1 - Declare the interfaces

-1. Copy and paste the JavaScript code into a new TypeScript file.
+1. Copy and paste the following JavaScript code your TypeScript editor.

    ```javascript
    function intOnlyLoan(principle, interestRate) {